 A compelling event recounting the life of a dedicated human rights defender featuring video presentations and musical performance by Estelle Fomeju.

-The Prison Narratives Summer Lecture Series will host a panel on U.S. involvement in international terrorism and imprisonment of freedom fighters, featuring IPS' Netfa Freeman.
+Prison Narratives Summer Lecture Series invites you to a panel discussion about U.S. involvement in international terrorism and the imprisonment of freedom fighters, featuring IPS’ Netfa Freeman.